hamsteruf/File-Protection-Utility/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any issues or suggestions, please contact me on Discord: @hamsteruf
+For any issues or suggestions, please contact me on Discord: @hamsteruf or use the Issues tab.